 - The national, state, and local economies have seen solid gains in their recovery from the recession.
 Fresno County has seen upward trends in property taxes, as well as in program-related revenues.
 However, high unemployment and overall uncertainty about the economic policies of the government continue to persist, although nonfarm unemployment has decreased.
 Additionally, while new construction activity in the housing market has occurred, housing inventory remains low, leading to higher median home prices. - Due to the County being heavily dependent on agriculture, it experiences chronically high unemployment, which places continual pressure on the County to provide adequate social and medical services.
-In addition, certain types of crime are considered high profile and public protection is a high priority to citizens. - On March 11, 2020, the World Health Organization declared the outbreak of the coronavirus (COVID-19) pandemic.
-In response, the County of Fresno, followed by the Governor of California, issued a Shelter at Home order effective March 19, 2020, requiring non-essential businesses to temporarily close to the public.
-Although property tax revenues have seen increases, sales tax revenues have significantly decreased.
-At the same time, the portion of the County's budget that relies on this revenue continues to experience increased costs due to general inflation, medical insurance, workers' compensation, retirement increases, and increases in service demands. - Realignment funds support the County's public safety, social services, health, and mental health programs.
+In addition, certain types of crime are considered high profile and public protection is a high priority to citizens. - Both the State and the County took actions designed to mitigate the spread of COVID-19, including requiring the temporary closure of non-essential businesses and indoor business operations.
+The reopening of certain businesses proceeded according to a phased re-opening plan implemented by the State.
+The full impact of COVID-19 on the County, its economy and its finances will depend on future events, including future events outside of the control of the County, and actions by the federal government and the State.
+The County cannot predict the extent or duration of the outbreak or what overall impact it may have on the County's financial condition or operations. - Realignment funds support the County's public safety, social services, health, and mental health programs.
 These are comprised of vehicle license fees and sales taxes.
 Realignment funds increased significantly pursuant to Assembly Bill 118, which realigned additional programs and reassigned responsibility of overseeing and providing core services to local governments.
 While Realignment funds continue to increase, specific program-related revenue continues to fall to compensate.